 Basic package includes:

-Room facilities: Bed, wardrobe, air-conditioner, lights and other room furniture depending on the host family.
+Room facilities: Bed, wardrobe, air-conditioner, wifi, lights and other room furniture depending on the host family

-Laundry: there will also be a shared space for you to clean your clothes with a washing machine and an open area where you can hang the clothes up to dry, you might choose to wash your own clothes or have it washed with clothes of other members of the house.
+Laundry: There will also be a shared space for you to clean your clothes with a washing machine and an open area where you can hang the clothes up to dry, you might choose to wash your own clothes or have it washed with clothes from other members of the house.

-Electricity, gas and water are included in the monthly payment for homestay.
+Electricity, gas, and water are included in the monthly payment for the host family.

 You are directly responsible to pay the landlord/host family for any services and fees that are not included in ABROADER’s accommodation package.
 These additional fees include but are not limited to these items: electricity bills (150-250 USD/month), laundry service (around USD $1/kg), drinking water, gas, cleaning, linen and any other additional items and services.
 You will be directly liable to the landlord for any damage to the accommodation arising from any act of yours.

-ABROADER would do our best to make sure that your accommodation is located less than one hour by car to your host organization location.
-In the rare event that your commute is more than one-hour due to the limitation of resources or safety reasons, you will be informed in advance and provided with clear guidance on how to commute to work.
+ABROADER would do our best to make sure that your accommodation is located less than one hour by car to your host organization’s location.
+In the rare event that your commute is more than one hour due to the limitation of resources or safety reasons, you will be informed in advance and provided with clear guidance on how to commute to work.